 We kept the essence of their well-established brand image, while updating its palette, and built a brand new website with content highlighting the gorgeous interiors this client creates.

-The Yorkshire Arboretum asked us to design and write a suite of new promotional materials for their 2016 season.
-These included an A3 folded children's activity map, a 12 page What's On booklet and a trifold visitor services leaflet.
+The Yorkshire Arboretum asked us to design and write a complete suite of new promotional materials for their 2016 season.
+These included the design and build of a completely new website, an A3 folded children's activity map, a 12 page What's On booklet and a trifold visitor services leaflet.